jaehughes/IDPDocs/docs/assesment.md

 * **Overall CAD Assembly.** Showing the assembled CAD model.
 This should be as near as possible to actual design.
 If any changes are made to the mechanical parts by 'hand crafting' attempts should be made to make the CAD model reflect this, or notes should be added to the CAD model.
 The assembly should include any sensors mounts, electronics mounts and therefore must be developed in conjunction with the other sub-teams.

 * **2D Drawing of parts.**  2D drawings of each of the parts should be developed.
 These should be sufficiently detailed such that if given to another person, they could build and assemble the system.
 These will also be useful for yourselves when constructing the robot.
+These should include:
+- Major dimensions (of folded and unfolded structures where applicable)
+- Indications if any threads should be applied to holes Some examples of good/bad drawings can be found [here](http://www3.eng.cam.ac.uk/DesignOffice/idp/resources/current/da_mech1.pdf).

 ###Functional Demonstration